2025 Business Planning Priorities for Cross-Functional Product Teams

 3. Work to Reduce Brand Switching Among Customers, Especially Pros

-Expect to see a more traditional, competitive environment where you must maintain your customer base despite ongoing levels of brand switching behaviors among pros and homeowners through 2024.
+Competition normalized in 2024.
+Expect to continue to see this more traditional, competitive environment where you must maintain your customer base despite ongoing levels of brand switching behaviors among pros and homeowners through 2025.

 In August 2023, about 40 percent of contractors tried a new product for the first time, and roughly 30 percent tried a new brand or manufacturer for the first time.
 Additionally, about 24 percent reported that the rising costs of home improvement materials and products led them to purchase a cheaper brand or product, and about 23 percent also purchased less than planned.

-In 2022 and 2023, you may not have felt the impact to your revenue because there was a high increase in total demand.
-However, that isn’t likely to be the case in 2024.
-Remodeling activity has been steadily rising since 2019, but that growth is slowing in 2023 and there is an anticipated decline of about 5.9 percent in the first half of 2024 before rebounding in 2025.
+In 2022 and 2023, you may not have felt the impact of brand switching to your revenue because there was a high increase in total demand.
+However, that tuned changed in 2024.
+While remodeling activity had been steadily rising since 2019, that growth is slowed in 2023 and declined XX percent in the first half of 2024.
+The good news is that remodeling activity is forecasted to rebound in 2025.

 Different product categories are expected to grow at different rates.
 For specifics on your product category, we recommend you become a member of The Home Improvement Research Institute (HIRI), which makes product category specific size of market forecasts available to its members multiple times per year.
 Learn more >>